Counselling

 • The First session

-The first session is for you to tell me about yourself, and to look at the issues you would like to explore.
-You can ask any questions you may have about how I work or the about the therapy process in general.
-The initial session should give us a good idea as to whether we want to work together and continue with further sessions.
+The first session is an opportunity for you to ask any questions you may have about how I work or about the therapy process in general.
+There will be space for you to tell me about yourself, and discuss issues you would like to explore.
+This initial session should give us a good idea as to whether we feel comfortable working together and if you would like to continue with further sessions.
 It has taken a great deal of courage to seek counselling and it is important that you feel that you have made the right choice and that I am the right person for you.
 If we decide to work together, I would usually suggest an initial commitment of 6 sessions, (but for some people, longer or shorter term therapy is what they need).
 At that point we will review the work together and decide to either come to an ending, or to continue with ongoing sessions.
 The initial 6 sessions can often help decide whether short term work or working on a more open ended basis is appropriate for you.

 • How long is a session and how many will I need?